|

 us from feeling unloved by the social world so that we can give

 true love to others.
-And so we must feel the pain
+If we feel the pain of all the

-of all the sins of the world, we must
+sins of the world, including our own, and if we

-bear that pain patiently, and we must offer our
+bear that pain patiently, and if we offer our

 patient acceptance of suffering as our own daily